bogeeee/pve-manager-electrified/docs/security.md

 # Proxying/ IP restrictions

-- As the nodejsserver proxies all requests to the original server, later one sees them as coming from **localhost**!
-  **It has to be investigated, how this could be an issue!**
-- Also, IP filter settings for the UI and Proxmox's PROXY_REAL_IP_HEADER and PROXY_REAL_IP_ALLOW_FROM currently don't work and **are not yet implemented as you're reading this**!!
-  **This has to be fixed**.
-- Custom IP filters and ssl settings from /etc/default/pveproxy have no effect with PVE electrified.
+- Settings from [/etc/default/pveproxy (access control, listening ip, ssl, ...)](https://pve.proxmox.com/pve-docs/pveproxy.8.html#pveproxy_host_acls) have no effect with PVE electrified.
+So a warning is displayed, if that file is found.
-- The original server on port 8005 is bound to localhost/loopback interface only👍.
+- The original server on port 8005 (pveproxy) is bound to localhost/loopback interface only👍.

 # Web code

 Compared to classic proxmox, the processing is shifted much more towards the client (browser).
-Pve-electrified- or plugin client code request the server directly to run shell commands.
-The server will check, if the current web user has root permissions (yes, you must be logged in as root, for most of the new features, this is a bit the downside here).
+Pve-electrified- or plugin client code can request the server directly to run shell commands, if the client is authorized with `Sys.console` permission. _So, you must have this permission for a lot of the new features.
+This is a bit the downside here, feature wise_.
+The `pvenodejsserver` services runs as root therefore (opposed to the original `pveproxxy` which runs as `www-data` with limited permissions and controls the `pvedaemon` with root permissions).
-This different paradigm doesn't weaken security, because it's the same semantics: If someone pwns the browser, we're screwed in both cases.
+This different paradigm doesn't weaken security per se, because it's the same semantics: If someone pwns the browser or the front-facing service, we're screwed in both cases (classic/electrified).

+# Permissions / logon state
-The logon state will be cached in the pve-electrified's browser session (opposed to the **original pve server on 8005**'s browser session).
-This allows us fast websocket calls for the small price that **logouts** get propagated a few seconds later (10 seconds in prod, 2hours in vite-devserver mode).
+The logon state and user's permissions will be cached in the **pve-electrified-**(pvenodejsserver)'s browser session, additionally to the **original** pveproxy on 8005's browser session, holding it.
+This allows us fast websocket calls for the small price that **logouts** might get propagated a few seconds later (10 seconds in prod, 2hours in vite-devserver mode).
+A manual logout in the ui also clears the permission cache.
-TODO: implement regular login-state polling, to propagate logouts.

 # Development mode